shangzhouye/academic-kickstart/content/project/stereo_slam/index.md

 ## Demo

+This project is a stereo visual SLAM system with featured-based visual odometry and keyframe-based optimization.
 This [video](https://www.youtube.com/watch?v=QccAICorVHE&t=14s) shows the stereo visual SLAM system tested on the KITTI dataset sequence 00.

 ORB Features Detected: